Welcome to today's edition of the Rush 24-7 podcast.

 Any president can.

-Any president can do whatever they want to do if nobody's going to stand up and try to stop him, including the media or the opposition party or public protest by the citizenry or what have you.
+Any president can do whatever they want to do if nobody's going to stand up and try to stop him, including the media or the opposition party or public protests by the citizenry or what have you.

 So Obama trying to head people off at the pass is saying I'm not going to enforce it.

-Now, Jonathan Adler writes at the Voloch conspiracy blog, and he says this, in other words, the regime is not changing the law.
+Now, Jonathan Adler writes at the Volokh conspiracy blog, and he says this.

-It's just announcing it's not going to enforce Federal law, while simultaneously threatening to veto legislation that would authorize the step the president's decided to take.
+It's just announcing it's not going to enforce federal law while simultaneously threatening to veto legislation that would authorize the step the president's decided to take.

 That's the Upton bill.

-Now, does this make the renewal of noncompliant policies legal?
+Now, does this make the renewal of non-compliant policies legal?

 No.